thompsop1sou/custom-screen-buffers/README.md

 ![Screen Shader Examples](screen_shader_examples.png "Screen Shader Examples")

 > **Note:** The effect will only be visible when the project is running.
-The buffers are passed by actual cameras, which means the effect relies on having all of those cameras pointed in the same direction.
+The buffers are captured by actual cameras, which means the effect relies on having all of those cameras pointed in the same direction.
 Because of this, it will only be visible when the cameras are actually being used, that is, when the project is running.
 The effect won't work through the 3D viewport in the editor.

 ### Camera Scene